We are an open company building the sustainable financial ecosystem of the future

 1995-96

-Banca Sella is among the first in Italy to develop and launch a website.
+Banca Sella is among the first banks in Italy to develop and launch a website.
 The Group is among the first to grasp the possibility of international collaborations and partnerships.
-In 1995, Selir was born in Romania.
-The following year Sella Synergy India saw the light: a global in house centre to develop ICT solutions in the banking and financial sector.
+In 1995, Selir is born in Romania.
+The following year Sella Synergy India is founded - a global in-house centre to develop ICT solutions in the banking and financial sector.

 1997